 Choosing the right base city matters as much as choosing the right beach.
 Each of these hubs offers a completely different “version” of the Turkish coastal experience.

 Antalya is the gateway to the Riviera and the best choice if you want “everything” in one trip.
-The old town, Kaleiçi, is a historic quarter where Ottoman mansions and Roman harbor walls house boutique hotels and hidden courtyards.
+The old town, Kaleiçi, is a historic quarter where Ottoman mansions and Roman harbour walls house boutique hotels and hidden courtyards.
+See our full guide to the best things to do in Antalya for a complete itinerary.
 Lara Beach to the east provides the high-end resort experience, while the city itself offers world-class museums and shopping.

 The Bodrum Peninsula is where traditional Aegean charm meets modern luxury.
 It is suited to every mood: Bitez offers shallow waters for families, Gümüşlük provides the ultimate romantic sunset dining, and Yalıkavak is the hub for superyachts and designer boutiques.

 Kaş is a bohemian, sophisticated town that has avoided the sprawl of its neighbors.
-It is small, walkable, and famous for world-class diving and snorkeling where visibility regularly exceeds 20 metres.
+It is small, walkable, and famous for world-class diving and snorkelling, with some of the clearest underwater visibility on the Turkish coast.
 The town is filled with jewelry boutiques and jasmine-scented streets that lead down to tiny pebble coves.

 Located near Izmir, Alaçatı is a postcard-perfect village of stone houses, blue shutters, and historic windmills.
 It is one of the world’s premier windsurfing spots due to its steady bay winds, but it is equally famous for its high-end Aegean “farm-to-table” cuisine and narrow, cobblestone nightlife.